polynetwork/dev-docs/new_chain/side_chain/contracts.md

 ### Step2.
 Changing consensus validator

-This step is meant to implement the methods of changing the Poly Chain consensus validator, which is called `BookKeeper` in the code.
+This step is meant to implement the methods of changing Poly Chain consensus validator, which is called `BookKeeper` in the code.

 #### Example: